Global Haiku Tradition

 (51) Write a short reflection essay on how your life has been enriched by learning more about the literary art of reading and writing haiku.
 What has the art of haiku taught you that will be of value in your professional, social and personal life?

-(email Dr. Brooks (rbrooks@millikin.edu) your essay by midnight Friday, June 14)
+(email Dr. Brooks (rbrooks@millikin.edu) your reflections by midnight Friday, June 14)

-No late assignments will be accepted after midnigh, Sunday, June 16.
+No late assignments will be accepted after midnight, Sunday, June 16.

 Final grades will be submitted by noon on Monday, June 17, 2024